DanielLi03/digital-bouncers/index.md

 # Digital Bouncers

 ## Introduction
-As conversational AI products become integrated into daily life, ensuring their behavior aligns with intended purposes is crucial, especially in smart homes where systems interact with data and can influence physical home environments.
-Residents should be able to easily understand their data through user-friendly applications, but effective guardrails for ensuring accuracy and smooth workflows are still lacking.

-### What are guardrails?
-Explain what are guardrails

-### Background and Oppurtunity
 Many prominent works have been done to document, understand, and disseminate the risks and threats of generative AI, notably is the OWASP Top 10 security risks for large language model (LLM) applications, which includes prompt injection, insecure output handling, sen-